 Raspberries top the list for fruits that are high in fiber, packing in 8 grams of fiber in one cup.
-While one cup might seem like a lot to eat at one sitting, you won’t be able to stop popping these ruby berries like candy.
+While one cup might seem like a lot to eat in one sitting, you won’t be able to stop popping these ruby berries like candy.
 Not into having them as a snack?
-Here’s a bunch of ways to love raspberries, from tarts to tea.
+Here’s a bunch of raspberry recipes to try.

 You might think that artichokes are a vegetable, but you’re wrong!
 These green giants are unopened flowers, with a sweet and satisfying center, known as the heart, that are filled with fiber.
-Artichokes can be used in everything from creamy dips to crispy pizzas.
+Try them in these amazing artichoke dishes, from creamy dips to crispy pizzas.

 Tasty and crisp, pears are high in insoluble fiber, which helps to make you feel fuller and accelerates the movement of food through your digestive system.
 Looking for a way to lower your cholesterol and blood pressure?
-You guessed it, pears are great for that too.
-While having them as a snack is great, these creative pear recipes will have you thinking about them in a whole new way.
+You guessed it, pears are great for that, too.
+While snacking on them is great, these creative pear recipes will have you thinking about them in a whole new way.

 While you’re probably familiar with black beans in your favorite Mexican-style dinner recipes, have you tried making black bean burgers at home?
-They’re packed with far more fiber than beef burgers (15 grams per cup!) and are delicious to meat-eaters and vegetarians alike.
+They’re a much higher-fiber food than beef burgers (15 grams per cup!) and are delicious to meat-eaters and vegetarians alike.
 Next, try these other black bean recipes.

 Peas are not only packed with fiber, they’re high in vitamins A and K, too!
 These tiny powerhouses need their time to shine.
 Try them in easy side dishes like pilaf or add them to bright spring salad recipes.

-You’ll be surprised how much broccoli you can chow down on whether it’s steamed or raw, giving your body about 5 grams of fiber per cup.
-And while not everyone enjoys their greens, even the pickiest of eaters will love these superstar broccoli recipes.
+You’ll be surprised by how much broccoli you can chow down on whether it’s steamed or raw, giving your body about 5 grams of fiber per cup.
+And while not everyone enjoys their greens, even the pickiest eaters will love these broccoli recipes.

-While you might not have good memories of lima beans from your childhood, they come packed with 13 grams of fiber per one cup serving, and you can easily jazz them up and add them into cozy soup recipes or mix them into your favorite rice dishes.
+While you might not have good memories of lima beans from your childhood, they come packed with 13 grams of fiber per one cup serving.
+You can easily jazz them up and add them into cozy soup recipes or mix them into your favorite rice dishes.
 These garlicky lima beans are fantastic on their own, too.